shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/crops.md

 ## Crop
 The crop we are going to create will be corn.

-As I mentioned before, our crop will be divded into 3 main parts:
+As I mentioned before, our crop will be divided into 3 main parts:

 1. The crop block (corn crop)
 2. The seed item (corn seed)